Technical climbing info

 When in doubt, go left

-Following the route instructions of “when in doubt, go left”, we continued up and up, left and more left, moving through the spectacular pinnacles is rhyme ice.
+Following the route instructions of “when in doubt, go left”, we continued up and up, left and more left, moving through the spectacular pinnacles of rhyme ice.
 More ice came buzzing overhead, and our yells of “ice” became so common that Jess and I agreed to only yell out for chunks larger than the size of a baseball.
 We relied on our tiny reference map and intuition to keep us on the right trajectory (or “left trajectory”? …pun, shoot me), and we were only misled once!

 Drip, drip, drip

 As we worked our way higher and higher up, we finally arrived to the last obstacle.
 According to the map, we needed to skirt around the final massive pinnacle to break onto the upper slopes to the summit ridge.
 I pounded in a picket and pulled Jessica in, figuring we would take one last break before our final push to the top.
 As I began to traverse around the pinnacle, I could see that rather than being mostly rock, it was actually mostly rhyme.
 The worse kind of rhyme.
 Loosely bonded sunbaked rhyme, about the size of a short bus, to be exact.
 To make it worse, it somehow unbonded from the bottom, leaving it floating about 1m above the ground.